getgrav/grav-learn/pages/04.plugins/06.plugin-flex/docs.md

 The schema is defined using the Form section of this blueprints.
 Whether or not the admin UI forms will be used, this section defines the properties of this flex object.

 We won't cover all options here, but focus on getting our book object implement.
-The [extensive Flex documentation](/advanced/flex) will guide you to go deeper and customize it.
+The [extensive Flex blueprints documentation](/advanced/flex/custom-types/blueprint) will guide you to go deeper and customize it.

 The schema below defines the two properties:
 [prism classes="yaml"]